 Volunteer readers and office assistants can volunteer anytime during office hours, as long as there is space available.
 Control board operators are only needed during live broadcasts which are in the morning.
 Committees typically meet once a month.

 We also have limited opportunities for remote readers.
-If you're interested in reading from home, please let Lucy know when you talk to her.
+If you're interested in reading from home, please let Stephanie know when you talk to her.

 Specific times to volunteer are arranged with the staff on an individual basis.

 Radio Eye is on the air 24 hours a day, every day of the year.
 Radio Eye volunteers read the Lexington Herald-Leader, the Louisville Courier-Journal, The New York Times, and a variety of other local newspapers.
 Volunteers also read sports news, local magazines, books, and health information.

 You can read our Program Guide for the full program schedule.

 Recording or broadcasting live for our listeners provides an interesting and rewarding experience.
 The most important skill a reader can possess is a willingness to improve.

 Readings need to be well paced, as many older listeners may have trouble understanding you if you go too fast, and the reading may become boring if you read too slow.
 Readers should also be able to read accurately and clearly, so listeners can understand exactly what is being said.
 Volunteer readers should be able to read articles as if they wrote them - even if they disagree with the information being presented.
 Readers should not ad-lib, editorialize, or convey their own opinion about the material being read in any way.